apache/mesos/docs/csi.md

       // the framework will do disk selection based on profile names,
       // instead of vendor specific disk parameters.
       //
-      // Also see the VolumeProfile module.
+      // Also see the DiskProfile module.
       optional string profile = 6;
     }
   }